lambdacrash/jgp/README.md

 ## Consuming queues in a perfect and ideal world
 Lets consider an application offering a simple `ping` service.
 Anybody is allowed to post a hostname in a queue and the application retreives a hostname from this queue and ping it one time.
 Assuming the mean ping time equals to 100ms and the application consumes the queue using 10 threads - each thread is in charge to ping only one host - what the theoretical optimal input rate of the queue ?
 In other terms, how many hostnames can be consumed per second.

 In this case, the answer is quite trivial - 10/0.1.
 The optimal input rate is 100 hostnames per second.
-Each thread will handle at most 10 hostnames per second.
+Each thread will handle at most 10 hostname per second.

 In order to guarantee a constant memory usage - a bounded queue length, the mean input rate must be smaller or equal to the mean output rate.